 2 case question available

 Small bowel obstructions (SBO) are a common surgical condition with significant morbidity and mortality.
-Small bowel follow-through contrast studies can be used to have a both diagnostic and therapeutic effect.
-Typical appearances of a SBO on a small bowel follow-through included dilation of the small bowel without opacification of the large bowel.
-Perforation is a late complication of small bowel obstruction; in this case gastrografin was the preferred contrast agent over barium because of the risk of barium peritonitis.
+Small bowel follow-through contrast studies can be used to for diagnostic and/or therapeutic effects.
+Typical appearances of a SBO on a small bowel follow-through include dilatation of the small bowel without opacification of the large bowel.
+Perforation is a late complication of small bowel obstruction; in this case Gastrografin was the preferred contrast agent over barium because of the risk of barium peritonitis.